Humana Frequently Asked Questions

 It stands for Medicare Beneficiary Identifier.
 In 2018, CMS started a project to replace the Social Security Number on the Medicare Health Insurance card.
 It also replaced the Health Insurance Claim Number (HICN) that providers used to process claims.
 On your Medicare card it is the 11-digit identifier under the title “Medicare Number.”

-As a Medicare eligible individual, enrolled in the MSU CVS/Caremark Prescription Drug Program, you will not be assessed a late enrollment penalty because you currently have other creditable prescription drug coverage through MSU.
-It is true that there is a late enrollment penalty if a person does not have other prescription drug coverage when first Medicare eligible, and the person does not enroll in Medicare Part D.
+As an individual enrolled in MSU healthcare in the plans offered to individuals through the providers as an active employee or in the Humana MSU Non-Medicare PPO plan, you will not be assessed a late enrollment penalty because you currently have other creditable prescription drug coverage through the MSU plans.
+It is true that there is a late enrollment penalty if a person does not have other prescription drug coverage when first Medicare eligible and the person does not enroll in Medicare Part D. And no, you do not need to enroll in with Medicare Part D. Humana will directly enroll you in Part D as a part of the process.

 Yes, Humana has a broad, national provider network that is comparable to the networks currently in place for retirees.